May 6, 2022

 As a 30-year entertainment veteran, Abrams dedicated his entire professional career to songwriting, performing and recording as a founding member of the iconic, 90’s group Color Me Badd . . . until now.

-Having lived with addiction for over 25 years, Abrams has now put his focus on his mental and physical health, and is proudly in his third year of recovery.
+Having lived with addiction for over 25 years, Abrams has now put his focus on his mental and physical health, and is proudly in his fourth year of recovery.
 He has dedicated his life and musical artistry to raising addiction awareness and mental healthcare advocacy, focusing on issues affecting minorities, marginalized and underserved communities as well as philanthropy work.
 The legendary R&B/pop vocalist, known around the globe for his sultry “blue tone,” has rediscovered his will to live and reignited his passion for music.
 Having faced many public challenges including substance use disorders, a life-long battle with obesity and tensions within the group he founded, Abrams is painfully aware of the toll that being self-sacrificing can take on a person’s mental health.

 Born on November 16, 1969, in his hometown of Oklahoma City, Oklahoma, Abrams discovered the roots of his fighting spirit run as deep as his proud Choctaw Nation heritage.
 Losing his father to murder at the tender age of two years, and raised by a single mother, Abrams learned to survive, entertaining himself while watching iconic artists like Elvis Presley light up the television.
 As he sought mental refuge from bullying and insecurity surrounding his childhood struggles with obesity, he would obsessively study legendary performers such as Luther Vandross, Lionel Richie and the Commodores, Michael Jackson, Donny Hathaway, Luciano Pavarotti and Plácido Domingo.
 While academics were never his strong suit, Abrams poured his heart and soul into music from his early teens.
 After observing Vandross’ weight loss transformation and receiving pressure from his potential bandmates, he became ablaze with a determination to slim down his look and achieve success in music.